How to travel with only a carry-on

 8 – Attention to the weight and size of the carry-on

-You may think that everything is the same, but the dimensions and weight allowed for carry-ons vary greatly from airline to airline.
+You might think it’s all the same, but carry-on size and weight limits can vary a lot from one airline to another.

-The important thing is to check your ticket and, in doubt, contact the airline to confirm.
+The key is to check the baggage details on your ticket, and if you're unsure, contact the airline to confirm.

 .